 Article 8 of the UNCRC recognizes the importance of preserving a child's identity.
 It states that governments shall "undertake to respect the right of the child to preserve his or her identity, including nationality, name and family relations as recognized by law without unlawful interference.
+And where a child is illegally deprived of some or all of the elements of his or her identity, States Parties shall provide appropriate assistance and protection, with a view to re-establishing speedily his or her identity."

-And where a child is illegally "Young people have put another dimension to permanency, which is their own self permanency - to say that 'I'm okay being me and I'm okay with who I create to be me.' "
+"Young people have put another dimension to permanency, which is their own self permanency - to say that 'I'm okay being me and I'm okay with who I create to be me.' "